Penalized Euclidean Distance Regression: Numerical Applications

-Here we consider the one pass PED method, with $\alpha=0.05$.
-The parameter values chosen to maximize $\hat k$ are $\lambda=0.5$ and $C(p)=0.75$, selecting 96 non-zero m/z values.
-Browne et al. (2010) also considered a mixed effects Gaussian mixture model and a two stage t-test for detecting significant peaks.
-If we restrict ourselves to the coefficients corresponding to the 50 largest peaks, Browne et al. (2010) identified 17 as non-zero as did PED, with 8 out of the 17 in common.
-If we apply PED(AIC) then 7 peaks are chosen out of the largest 50 of which only 2 are in common with Browne et al. (2010).
-The Elastic Net chose 6 peaks with 5 of those in common with Brown et al. (2010) and for the Lasso 5 peaks were chosen from the top 50 largest, with 4 in common with Browne et al. (2010).
-Note that here PED has selected the most peaks in common with Browne et al. (2010), and it is reassuring that the different methods have selected some common peaks.
+Here we use $\alpha=0.05$.
+The parameter values chosen to maximize $\hat k $ are $\lambda=0.5$ and $\delta(p)=0.75$, selecting 96 non-zero m/z values. \citet{Browne:2010} also considered a mixed effects Gaussian mixture model and a two stage t-test for detecting significant peaks.
+If we restrict ourselves to the coefficients corresponding to the 50 largest peaks in height, \citet{Browne:2010} identified 17 as non-zero as did Penalized Euclidean Distance, with 8 out of the 17 in common.
+If we apply PED(AIC) then 7 peaks are chosen out of the largest 50 of which only 2 are in common with \citet{Browne:2010}.
+The Elastic Net chose 6 peaks with 5 of those in common with \citet{Browne:2010} and for the Lasso 5 peaks were chosen from the top 50 largest, with 4 in common with \citet{Browne:2010}.
+Note that here Penalized Euclidean Distance has selected the most peaks in common with \citet{Browne:2010}, and it is reassuring that the different methods have selected some common peaks.